 "I imagine good teaching as a circle of earnest people sitting down to ask each other meaningful questions.
-I donít see it as a handing down of answers."
+I don’t see it as a handing down of answers."

 ~Alice Walker in Meridian

-The Literature and Language Department offers courses in British, American and world literature; humanities; linguistics and the English language, and Spanish.
-The department offers a major and a minor in English and a major in English Teaching.
+The Literature and Language Department offers courses in British, American, and world literature; multidisciplinary humanities; linguistics and the English language; and Spanish.
+The department offers a major in English, a major in English teaching, and minors in English and Humanities.

-For a complete list of courses offered in the Literature and Language Department click on the "Course Descriptions" link in the sidebar.
-Then, set the search that appears for Humanities, Linguistics, Literature, or Spanish.
+For a complete list of courses offered in the Literature and Language Department, click on the “Course Descriptions” link in the sidebar.
+Then, set the search bar that appears for either Humanities, Linguistics, Literature, or Spanish.

 These courses lead to the following majors and minors:

 Linguistics is the study of the history and structure of language and its links to society, culture and individual life.
-Because language is central to being human, an understanding of language teaches people important things about their own nature and about how society works.
+Because language is central to being human, an understanding of language teaches people important things about what people are like and about society works.
 Linguists examine both the historical and theoretical aspects of language and its actual use in day-to-day situations.

 Traditionally, a liberal arts education has always included the study of at least one world language.
 Mastering another language provides a valuable, even an essential, communication tool that enables one to function effectively, whether for business or pleasure, in an internationalized community.
 At the same time, it also teaches new ways of perceiving and organizing reality.
-The Literature and Language Department offeres beginning and intermediate level courses in Spanish.
+The Literature and Language department offers beginning and intermediate level courses in Spanish and sometimes offers introductory courses in the Ojibwe and Dakota languages.

 The Literature and Language Department does not give credit for prior learning in world languages.